Hospitalization

 Comparability

-Due to the new data structure in the National Patient Register there is a data breach from 2019.
+The statistics has been developed since 1990, but due to the new data structure in the National Patient Register there is a data breach between 2018 and 2019.

-Eurostat and the OECD make comparable data collections and publications in this field.
+Eurostat and the OECD make comparable statistics in this field.
 There are a number of organizational and institutional conditions that we must keep in mind when comparing countries.

 Accessibility and clarity